Dogs have a weird habit of putting random items in their mouths.

 Why does my dog eat toilet paper?

 Distress, idleness, fear, pleasure, appetite, teething, and chasing can make dogs eat toilet paper.
 Another reason might be a disorder called pica, in which dogs devour non-food things.
-Some toilet paper eating behaviors may be readily stopped.
-While others will need a veterinarian’s expertise.
+Some toilet paper-eating behaviors may be readily stopped.
+At the same time, others will need a veterinarian’s expertise.

 This is just a gist about this concerning issue.
 Got a couple of minutes to read?